Terms of Service

 “Malicious Code” means viruses, worms, time bombs, Trojan horses and other harmful or malicious code, files, scripts, agents or programs.

-“MSA” means a master subscription agreement (including all relevant schedules, referenced documents, and Order Forms) or other equivalent negotiated contract that constitutes an overriding contractual document that has been signed or negotiated separate and apart from these Terms of Service between Evidence Partners and the Customer, the terms of which are intended to replace and override these Terms of Service.
+“MSA” means a master subscription agreement (including all relevant schedules, referenced documents, and Order Forms) or other equivalent negotiated contract that constitutes an overriding contractual document that has been signed or negotiated separate and apart from these Terms of Service between DistillerSR Inc. and the Customer, the terms of which are intended to replace and override these Terms of Service.

 “Party” or “Parties” means either the Customer or the Vendor, or a combination of both.